8 Cool 3D Prints to Try in 2026

 Business card in a holder on a wooden desk displaying contact details with a modern design.

-Optimizing Designs for Strength and Functionality
+Optimizing designs for strength and function

 Consider the layer orientation relative to stress directions.
 Printed objects are typically weaker along the Z-axis (between layers), so design accordingly.